ireval/cwl/README.md

 that is TREC Compatible and provides a replacement for INST_EVAL, RBP_EVAL, TBG_EVAL, UMeasure, TREC_EVAL.

+## Install

+Install either via `pip install cwl-eval` or ``git clone https://github.com/ireval/cwl.git``.

+## Usage

+Once you have installed the C/W/L Evaluation Framework using `pip install`, you should be able to use the `cwl-eval` as shown below.
+If you have used `git clone` to install the framework, then you will need to run `cwl_eval.py` directly.

     Usage: cwl-eval <gain_file> <result_file> -c <cost_file> -m <metrics_file> -b <bibtex_file>

     Usage: cwl-eval <gain_file> <result_file> -c <cost_file> -m <metrics_file>